Cheesecake Day is an unofficial holiday which comes annually on July 30th.

 How to celebrate National Cheesecake Day

 Joining in the fun on National Cheesecake Day is simple.
-The only requirement is the hearty consumption of cheesecake (do we really need a reason?).
+The only requirement is the hearty consumption of cheesecake (but do we really need a reason?)
 Also look for many popular cheesecake chains and restaurants to offer great deals on cheesecake on July 30th in celebration.

 While making cheesecake can sometimes be a challenge, there is no reason that the holiday can't be celebrated at home with these easy, delicious cheesecake recipes .

-Here's a basic cheescake recipe to get you started... with best wishes for a Happy National Cheesecake Day!
+Here's a basic cheesecake recipe to get you started... with best wishes for a Happy National Cheesecake Day!

 Basic cheesecake recipe